 The main objective of this initiative is to support economic growth and employment-generating activities in the selected countries.
 It will also enhance access to finance in the form of improved lending terms and conditions and provide first loss SME portfolio guarantees, enabling local intermediary banks to take on more risk and reach out to underserved segments of the economy.

 The Initiative will strengthen the capacity of the private sector, in particular SMEs, to compete in local and international markets, by:

 Offering SME loan guarantees to local banks and other financial intermediaries via the European Investment Fund (EIF), enabling them to improve lending terms and conditions and thus providing wider access to finance for SMEs.
-The call for expression of interest to select financial intermediaries is available on the EIF website.
-Please apply by submitting the required application documents to the EIF by 31.12.2017.
+Download here the list of financial intermediaries currently supported under DCFTA Initiative East Guarantee Facility.

 Providing technical assistance to counterpart financial intermediaries (including microfinance institutions) via institutional and capacity-building activities and advisory services to the small and medium-sized enterprises at regional and local level by promoting rural development with particular focus on agri-food value chain development.

 The EU contribution forms part of the European Commission’s wider EU4Business initiative, which brings together EU-funded programmes supporting SME development and improving the business environment in the Eastern Partnership region.

 The EIB and the EU Eastern neighbours